 Sources and References

 Federal Trade Commission.
 (2024).
 Consumer Sentinel Network Data Book 2024.
-Washington, DC: FTC Bureau of Consumer Protection.
+Federal Trade Commission Bureau of Consumer Protection, Washington, DC.

 Wise.
 (2024).
 European Travel Cost Report: Transportation and Cross-Border Payments.
 London: Wise Platform Analysis Group.